 Crescent Care Specialty Center

 1631 Elysian Fields Ave.
 70117

 Federally qualified providers of healthcare with a particular focus on underserved communities: the service industry, the LGBT community, minorities, and historically impoverished neighborhoods.
-They also provide PrEP, PEP, suboxone, and Narcan.
+They also provide on-site STI testing, treatment and linkage to care for PrEP, PEP, new HIV diagnoses, as well as suboxone, and Narcan.

 St. Thomas Community Health Center

 2014 Magazine St. 70130

 These resources provide crisis response and ongoing care.
 They also provide referrals to safe houses if the violence you or your friend has experienced has destabilized your/their housing accommodations.